-If you or someone else you know is in a genuinely life-threatening situation—such as opioid overdose—call 911 for emergency medical assistance.
+If you or someone else you know is in a genuinely life-threatening situation—such as in the case of opioid overdose—call 911 for emergency medical assistance.

-But for non-emergency issues, you can reach via several other opiate addiction help numbers for information about opioid use and opioid addiction treatment resources.
+For non-emergency issues, you can reach several other opiate addiction help numbers for information about opioid use and opioid addiction treatment resources.

-- Covenant House Teen Hotline: This organization has served the needs of runaways in crisis for many years since they may be more likely to encounter issues with drugs and alcohol because of fleeing an abusive home environment or even human trafficking: 1-800-RUNAWAY (786-2929).
+- Covenant House Teen Hotline: This organization has served the needs of runaways in crisis for many years, since they may be more likely to encounter issues with drugs and alcohol because of fleeing abusive home environments or even human trafficking: 1-800-RUNAWAY (786-2929).

 - Crisis Text Line: The only national hotline designed for those in crisis who prefer texting as a form of communication: text CONNECT to 741741.